 EPA collected samples in the large Middle Sector Buildings complex in March 1995.
 Those samples indicated significant contamination resulting from lead-based paint and PCBs.
 EPA developed a baseline risk assessment for the buildings that indicated significant potential risk to workers who might occupy the buildings.
 CBS Corporation completed the first of three phases of the cleanup of the Middle Sector Buildings as a "State-Lead" removal action and subsequently sold the Buildings to Winner Development Company, Inc. (now Winner Development LLC).
 Winner expressed its intent to continue the cleanup of the buildings.
 The Phase II portion of the cleanup, which included the walls and ceilings of those buildings, is now complete.
 Phase III of the cleanup involved the floors.
 The PCB-contaminated portions of the floors had been coated with two layers of polyurea sealant.
 The sealant was successful in most, but not all of the floor areas.
 Those areas requiring re-sealing were re-coated with sealants and have now been found to meet the cleanup requirement for building re-use.

 The Second Five-Year Review of the remedial actions was completed September 22 , 2011 and indicated that the overall remedy protectiveness could not be determined at that time due to lack of data with respect to vapor intrusion (VI) into the buildings which lie above the contaminated groundwater plume.
-EPA is currently reviewing the VI workplan drafted by the PRP.
+In Fall 2013, EPA approved the VI workplan submitted by the PRP.
 EPA and the PRP are conducting VI studies on properties potentially impacted by Site contaminants.
 The EPA is focusing on primarily residential properties, while the PRP is sampling a mixture of residential and commercial properties.